 These valves are located on top of the fuel tanks aft and are accessed through pilothouse seat lockers.
-In the photo of the port tank below the valves for the port tank and the generator are shown in the open position,.
+In the photos below they are shown in the open position, parallel with the fuel lines.

-ACAUTION These valves should be shut down if inspecting a Racor filter, in an emergency or in case of a fire in the engine compartment.
+CAUTION These valves should be shut down if inspecting a Racor filter, in an emergency or in case of a fire in the engine compartment.